openrocket/openrocket/docs/source/setup/getting_started.rst

 Rocket Configuration
 --------------------

-To build your first rocket, start OpenRocket, then double click the ''Rocket'' label at the top of the component tree to open the ''Rocket configuration'' pop-up window.
+To build your first rocket, start OpenRocket, then double click the **Rocket** label at the top of the component tree to open the **Rocket configuration** pop-up window.
 OpenRocket allows you to name your design, identify the designer, make comments, and create a revision history.

-The default design name is ''Rocket'', but that name can be changed, and a design name change also changes the name of the rocket shown on the component tree.
+The default design name is **Rocket**, but that name can be changed, and a design name change also changes the name of the rocket shown on the component tree.
 So, rename your design and enter the designer, comments, and revision history information you desire.

-Double-Click ''Rocket''
+Double-Click **Rocket**
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: /img/setup/getting_started/04.01.02.Rocket_Configuration.png